mitsuba-renderer/enoki/README.md

    as a hypothetical future AVX1024 or even an entirely different architecture (e.g. a DSP chip) by just adding a new back-end.

-8. **License**: Enoki is available under a non-viral open source license (3-clause BSD).
+8. **License**.
+Enoki is available under a non-viral open source license (3-clause BSD).

 ## About